 Noise Exposure and Hearing Problems Study

-We are seeking adults who have spent time in loud noise environments to participate in a research study to help us develop tests to identify hearing loss caused by loud noise exposure.
+We are seeking adults who have spent time in loud noise environments or have good hearing and ringing, buzzing or other noises in their ears to participate in a research study to help us develop tests to identify hearing loss caused by loud noise exposure.
 Research has shown that loud noise exposure can damage parts of the ear that respond to moderate and loud level sounds.
 This damage may cause problems with understanding speech in a background noise, such as in restaurants or at parties.
 The purpose of this research is to find ways to identify people who have hearing loss caused by loud noise exposure and eventually develop strategies for helping those people hear better in background noise.

 Noise Exposure and Hearing Problems Quiz

 Are you concerned about your hearing?
 Click the link below to take our Noise Exposure and Hearing Quiz.

 Find Out If You're At Risk For Hearing Damage

 Who Can Participate?

 You can participate in this study if you are an English-speaking adult who has normal hearing or hearing loss and you:

 - have been exposed to gunfire, explosions or high impact noise.